EminaToric/culturecare-bridge/README.md

 Healthcare systems were not built with every culture in mind.
 Language barriers, cultural stigmas, unfamiliar systems, and the gap between traditional beliefs and Western medicine create real obstacles for millions of people trying to get good care.

 This tool came from a personal place.
-As someone who navigated the American healthcare system as an immigrant, I know firsthand how disorienting it can be when the system does not speak your language — literally or culturally.
+As someone who navigated the American healthcare system as an immigrant, I know firsthand how disorienting it can be when the system does not speak your language, literally or culturally.

 CultureCare Bridge uses AI to meet people where they are, in the context of their own background, and give them something practical: understanding, language, and a path forward.